Liu-Xuebing/GenPoE/README.md

 Validation data is prepared in a structured format including:

-- Original queries (base inputs)
+- Original queries
-- Retrieved or reranked candidate passages (direct inputs)
+- Retrieved or reranked candidate passages
 - Passages used to generate HyperNetwork deltas
 - Ground truth answers for evaluation